mk270/whitakers-words/operational.md

-Output looks much like a paper dictionary entry, with form, part of speech, gender, etc.  Also included are the WORDS coded declension/conjugation and the TRANS flags, which give age, frequency and source, information for the user in selecting the best trnslation.
+Output looks much like a paper dictionary entry, with form, part of speech, gender, etc.  Also included are the WORDS coded declension/conjugation and the TRANS flags, which give age, frequency and source, information for the user in selecting the best translation.
 The output may also contain a vertical bar leading the meaning.
 This is a continuation symbol which states that there are other meanings for the Latin word.
 The user might want to run the Latin phase of WORDS to get the full set of meanings so that no unintended conflicts